List of 40 Famous Forests in India to visit

 All nearby lodging options are within a 20 km distance from Coringa Wildlife Sanctuary.
 Paradigm Sarovar Portico and Royal Park are two hotels with restaurants and free parking spaces.

-32. Wayanad Wildlife Sanctuary Kerala
+32. Wayanad Wildlife Sanctuary, Kerala

 Wayanad Wildlife Sanctuary is the second largest sanctuary in God’s Own Country, Kerala.
 It’s part of the Nilgiri Biosphere Reserve and comprises the four ranges: Sulthan Bathery, Muthanga, Kurichiat, and Tholpetty.